sranvir/wsl-setup/README.md

-# This project is archived and I maintain my current WSL automation script lives [here](https://github.com/iranvir/WSL)
+> NOtE: This project is archived.
+My current WSL automation script lives [here](https://github.com/iranvir/WSL)
 # WSL SETUP
 This is a small set of scripts to bootstrap Ubuntu 20.04 in WSL2.
 The script has some hardcoded values.